mysociety/popit.poplus.org/docs/api/writing.md

 ## Authorization

 No authentication is required for read access.
-For write operations on the API you need to be authenticated.
-This can  either be done using [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) or by cookie auth.
-Basic is probably best for scripts and programatic access, cookie based for Ajax calls etc.
+See the [Authentication section](/docs/api/#authentication) of the API overview for details on authentication.

 ## Method summary